MajedAlsehli/sentinel-ai-capstone/docs/architecture.md

 ## Failure and trust assumptions

 - Provider output is untrusted evidence and is serialized before inclusion in prompts.
+- Model explanations embedded in the dashboard's styled HTML are escaped before rendering.
+- Configured secrets are redacted from provider errors before any message reaches the interface.
 - Tool timeouts are bounded; errors are recorded without becoming benign conclusions.
 - A router configuration failure remains fatal because substituting a keyword router would violate the architecture.
 - Evidence-stage failures become `unknown`, preserving analyst trust and preventing fabricated certainty.